 Efforts to Improve Service

-Faced with criticism from all sides, Evri has made numerous attempts to improve its service.
-The company has invested over £40 million in projects designed to alleviate customer complaints.
-These range from recruiting more delivery staff to finding easier ways for customers to report problems, and doubling the number of customer advisers.
+Under pressure from critics, Evri has tried many ways to improve its service.
+The company has invested over £40 million in projects to cut customer complaints.
+We will recruit more delivery staff.
+We will also find easier ways for customers to report problems.
+Plus, we will double the number of customer advisers.

 Despite such investment, the impact of these initiatives on customer satisfaction has proved minimal.
 Many people continue experiencing similar difficulties: one can only infer that their previous revisions have not been broad enough in scope.